Hibiki-Vorn/myblog/docs/dw-intro.md

 <div style="text-align:center;color:grey">Web tunnel bridge</div>

-Our ordinary people can access Tor dark web using **Tor Browser**, it is very convenient ti use right out of the box.
+Our ordinary people can access Tor dark web using **Tor Browser**, it is very convenient to use right out of the box.

 ![Tor Browser](./img/torbrowser.png)